edbennett/python-testing-ci/_episodes/06-continuous-integration.md

 > check all code against a defined house style (for example, PEP 8).
 {: .callout}

+> ## pre-commit
+>
+> Another helpful developer tool somewhat related to CI is
+> [pre-commit][pre-commit] (or more generally `git` hooks).
+They allow to
+> perform certain actions locally when triggered by various `git` related events
+> like before or after a commit, merge, push, etc. A standard use-case is
+> running automated formatters or code linters before every commit/push but
+> other things are possible, too, like updating a version number.
+One major
+> difference with respect to CI is that each developer on your team has to
+> manually install the hooks themselves and, thus, could choose to not do so.
+As
+> opposed to a CI in a central repository, `git` hooks are therefore not capable
+> of enforcing anything but are a pure convenience for the programmer while CI
+> could be used to reject pushes or pull requests automatically.
+Furthermore,
+> you are supposed to commit often and, hence, committing should be a fast and
+> lightweight action.
+Therefore, the pre-commit developers explicitly discourage
+> running expensive test suites as a pre-commit hook.
+> {: .callout}

 > ## Try it yourself
 >